d3k-Maps/SC-Notes/README.md

 # made by d3k

-> An archive of all the StarCraft: Brood Ward (UMS) Custom Maps created by d3k.
+> An archive of all the StarCraft: Brood War (UMS) Custom Maps created by d3k.

 | Map Name | Last Modified |
 | :--- | :--- |